“Love and compassion are necessities, not luxuries. Without them humanity cannot survive.”

 Once you have written about these emotions, you can move on to the second part of this exercise: writing a letter to yourself from the perspective of an unconditionally loving imaginary friend.

-Imagine a friend that is unconditionally loving, kind, compassionate, and accepting.
+Imagine a friend who is unconditionally loving, kind, compassionate, and accepting.
 Next, imagine they have all of your strengths and all of your weaknesses, including the feelings of inadequacy you just wrote about.

-Think about how this friend feels about you: they love you, accept you, and act kindly towards you.
-Even when you make a mistake or do something hurtful, this friend is quick to forgive and understanding.
+Think about how this friend feels about you: They love you, accept you, and act kindly toward you.
+Even when you make a mistake or do something hurtful, this friend is quick to forgive and understand.

-Not only is this friend completely understanding and compassionate, but he or she knows all about your life.
+Not only is this friend completely understanding and compassionate, but they know all about your life.
 They know how you got to where you are, they know about all the millions of little choices that you made along the way, and they understand that several factors have contributed to the person you are today.

 Write a letter from the perspective of this imaginary, unconditionally loving friend.
 Focus the letter on the inadequacies you wrote about in part one.
 Think about what this all-compassionate friend would say to you.

 Would they tell you that you must be perfect, and any weakness is unacceptable?
-Or would this friend tell you that he or she understands why you feel that way, but that we are all human and that we are all imperfect?
+Or would this friend tell you that they understand why you feel that way, but that we are all human and imperfect?